Contact us today:

 Fax: 847-749-2445

 Platinum Tooling Technologies, Inc. in Prospect Heights, IL, near Chicago, serves its growing North American customer base with an extensive inventory of machine tool accessories.
-Its experienced staff is dedicated to providing the most innovative tooling and technology.
-Platinum Tooling Technologies, Inc. serves the auto, aero, medical, woodworking, composites and other industries, as well as an ever-increasing number of machine tool OEMs, through its network of manufacturers’ representatives.
-Platinum Tooling is the importer of Heimatec, Henninger, Tecnicrafts, Hommel + Keller QUICK tools, REV broaching tools and Dunner specialty and adaptive guide bushing systems in North America.
-In addition, Platinum Tooling represents Rineck Shrink Fit Tooling in the United States and Mexico.
+Its experienced staff provides the most innovative tooling and technology.
+Platinum Tooling Technologies, Inc. serves the auto, aero, medical, firearms, composites and other industries, as well as an ever-increasing number of machine tool OEMs, through its network of manufacturers’ representatives.
+Platinum Tooling is the exclusive importer of Heimatec live tools and angle heads, Henninger speeders for milling, Tecnicrafts Swiss-type collets and guide bushings, Hommel + Keller QUICK knurling and marking tools and REV broaching tools in North America, as well as other lines of machine tool accessories such as shrink fit tooling and custom request tooling for application-specific customer needs.

 For more information, please contact: